Bardufoss Airport: Facilities

 The airport has a runway aligned 10–28 (roughly east–west) with an asphalt surface measuring 2443 × 45 m.
 It is located at an elevation of 77 m above mean sea level.
 SAS Select Service Partner operates a café at the terminal.
 Cominor operates three airport coach routes—one to Sørreisa, Finnsnes and Silsand; one to Setermoen and one to Maukstadmoen.
 The airport has 235 paid parking places; taxis and car rental is also available.

 Bardufoss Airport is located on the premises of Bardufoss Air Station of the Royal Norwegian Air Force.
 The air station covers an area of 237 ha and is home to the 337 and 339 Squadrons.
 The former operates the Westland Lynx in cooperation with the Coast Guard and the latter operates the Bell 412, largely as support for the Norwegian Army.
 Bardufoss Air Station is the largest helicopter base in the county, in addition to hosting the air force's aviation school.
 Allied forces have used Bardufoss as a training ground for fighter aircraft since the 1970s.
 The school, squadrons and air station are collectively organized as part of the 139th Air Wing.
-The municipalities of Målselv and Bardu host most of the army's Northern Brigade.
+Målselv Municipality and Bardu Municipality host most of the army's Northern Brigade.

 Airlines and destinations

-Scandinavian Airlines is the only airline serving the airport with scheduled flights, consisting of three daily flights to Oslo Airport, Gardermoen.
+Norwegian Air Shuttle is the only airline serving the airport with scheduled flights, consisting of three daily flights to Oslo Airport, Gardermoen.
 The Norwegian Armed Forces is the largest purchaser of travel at the airport and operations are based on a contract between the two parties, resulting in scheduled flights.
 The airport handled 207,650 passengers, 5,279 aircraft movements and 56 tonnes of cargo in 2013.